pgenergy/docs/src/content/docs/general/database.md

 description: Planetscale database schema and table content.
 ---

-Data is stored in the [planetscale](https://app.planetscale.com/energyleaf/energyleaf) database.
+Data is stored in the [planetscale](https://app.planetscale.com/energyleaf/energyleaf) database with MySQL as the DBMS.
 This page provides an overview of the database schema and table content.

 ## Historisation of data